Education and Tangible Resources:

 Task Initiation & Avoidance

-• Mental Paralysis → Wants to start a task but sits staring at it for hours without knowing how to begin.
+• Mental Paralysis → Wants to start a task but sits staring at it for hours or distracting with other random tasks without knowing how to begin.

-• Avoids Tedious Tasks → Puts off making phone calls, opening mail, or responding to emails.
+• Avoids Tedious Tasks → Puts off making phone calls, opening mail, or responding to emails/messages

-• Overwhelmed by Chores → Lets laundry pile up until they have nothing left to wear, then does it all at once.
+• Overwhelmed by Chores → May let laundry pile up until they have nothing left to wear.
 Puts off returning items to stores, or piles up letters and mail to sort through at a future date.
+Look for dead plants.

 IV.
 Repetitive Behaviors & Special Interests